vmware/terraform-provider-avi/website/docs/r/avi_alertconfig.html.markdown

 The following arguments are supported:

 * `alert_rule` - (Required) List of filters matching on events or client logs used for triggering alerts.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `category` - (Required) Determines whether an alert is raised immediately when event occurs (realtime) or after specified number of events occurs within rolling time window.
 Enum options - REALTIME, ROLLINGWINDOW, WATERMARK.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `name` - (Required) Name of the alert configuration.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `source` - (Required) Signifies system events or the type of client logsused in this alert configuration.
 Enum options - CONN_LOGS, APP_LOGS, EVENT_LOGS, METRICS.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `action_group_ref` - (Optional) The alert config will trigger the selected alert action, which can send notifications and execute a controlscript.
 It is a reference to an object of type actiongroupconfig.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `autoscale_alert` - (Optional) This alert config applies to auto scale alerts.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `configpb_attributes` - (Optional) Protobuf versioning for config pbs.
 Field introduced in 21.1.1.
+Allowed in enterprise with any value edition, essentials with any value edition, basic with any value edition, enterprise with cloud services edition.
 * `description` - (Optional) A custom description field.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `enabled` - (Optional) Enable or disable this alert config from generating new alerts.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `expiry_time` - (Optional) An alert is expired and deleted after the expiry time has elapsed.
 The original event triggering the alert remains in the event's log.
 Allowed values are 1-31536000.
 Unit is sec.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `obj_uuid` - (Optional) Uuid of the resource for which alert was raised.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `object_type` - (Optional) The object type to which the alert config is associated with.
 Valid object types are - virtual service, pool, service engine.
 Enum options - VIRTUALSERVICE, POOL, HEALTHMONITOR, NETWORKPROFILE, APPLICATIONPROFILE, HTTPPOLICYSET, DNSPOLICY, SECURITYPOLICY, IPADDRGROUP, STRINGGROUP, SSLPROFILE, SSLKEYANDCERTIFICATE, NETWORKSECURITYPOLICY, APPLICATIONPERSISTENCEPROFILE, ANALYTICSPROFILE, VSDATASCRIPTSET, TENANT, PKIPROFILE, AUTHPROFILE, CLOUD...
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
-* `recommendation` - (Optional) Placeholder for description of property recommendation of obj type alertconfig field type string  type str.
+* `recommendation` - (Optional) Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `rolling_window` - (Optional) Only if the number of events is reached or exceeded within the time window will an alert be generated.
 Allowed values are 1-31536000.
 Unit is sec.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `summary` - (Optional) Summary of reason why alert is generated.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `tenant_ref` - (Optional) It is a reference to an object of type tenant.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `threshold` - (Optional) An alert is created only when the number of events meets or exceeds this number within the chosen time frame.
 Allowed values are 1-65536.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.
 * `throttle` - (Optional) Alerts are suppressed (throttled) for this duration of time since the last alert was raised for this alert config.
 Allowed values are 0-31536000.
 Unit is sec.
+Allowed in enterprise with any value edition, essentials edition, basic edition, enterprise with cloud services edition.

 ### Timeouts